Selling art online is the new norm.

-Goals - Build an audience and sell 10 pieces of art in six months.
+Goals – Build an audience and sell ten pieces of art in six months.

 The outcome after one month:

 Very little traffic.
 (This is expected.)
-Solution, write more blog posts and promote more on social media.
+The solution, write more blog posts, and promote more on social media.

 No Sales.
-Solution, make it clear to people you are selling your art and what art is available to be purchased.
+The solution, make it clear to people you are selling your art and what art is available to be purchased.
 Create a special for a piece of art.
 Write a blog post featuring the art you are selling.
 Promote on social media sites.

-How many times have you sighed when something is taking too long to upload on your mobile device?
+How often do you become impatient when something is taking too long to upload on your mobile device?

 We want to see results now.
 Unfortunately, digital marketing does not give you instant results.
 It takes time to build a following online.